 Lance Armstrong's life has been a roller coaster.
 He's reached the top of the mountain and been at rock bottom.
 His net worth is certainly a reflection of that.

-Armstrong, who lives primarily in Austin, Texas, has also been married, divorced, got engaged to Sheryl Crow, and has five children total, including three with longtime girlfriend and current fiancee Anna Hansen.
+Armstrong, who lives primarily in Austin, Texas, has married and divorced his ex-wife Kristin Richard, got engaged to Sheryl Crow, and has five children total, including two with longtime girlfriend and current fiancee Anna Hansen.

-According to Celebrity Net Worth, Armstrong was worth approximately $125 million at the height of his career.
-That has dropped considerably, but thanks to Uber, his net worth is approximately $50 million.
+According to Celebrity Net Worth, Armstrong was worth approximately $125 million at the peak of his career.
+That has dropped considerably, but thanks to Uber, Lance Armstrong's net worth is approximately $50 million today.

-His story is featured in an ESPN documentary, which will be released during the coronavirus pandemic.
+His story was featured in an ESPN documentary, which was released during the coronavirus pandemic in 2020.